 Table E-2 provides a summary of the monthly effluent water quality data for comparison to the Effluent Limits noted above.
-The 2021 monthly discharge quality generally complied with the ECA (Sewage) Effluent Limits.
-The exception was the July 8 TSS concentration.
-As per ECA (Sewage) Condition 4(2), a follow-up confirmation sample was obtained on July 26.
-The TSS concentration in the follow-up sample was below the Effluent Limit; therefore, the TSS Effluent Limit exceedance was not confirmed, and the Works complied with the Effluent Limits in 2021.
+The 2022 monthly discharge quality generally complied with the ECA (Sewage) Effluent Limits.
+The exception was the March 24 TSS concentration.
+A follow-up confirmation sample was not obtained; however, the TSS concentration in the April 28 sample was below the Effluent Limit; therefore, the TSS Effluent Limit exceedance was not confirmed, and the Works complied with the Effluent Limits in 2022.
+It is noted that the laboratory pH values for May 26 and August 31 exceeded the Effluent Limit for pH; however, it is understood that the limit applies to field pH only.